tarashuledza14/idea-cipher-frontend/README.md

 Welcome to the project!
 Follow these simple steps to get up and running.

 Step 1: Install Dependencies
-We use pnpm for dependency management, but feel free to use npm if you prefer.
+I use pnpm for dependency management, but feel free to use npm if you prefer.
+Also to start this project you must install nodejs =(

 Open your terminal and run: